mgoldsmith1/Loyola-Virtual-Exchange/README.md

 * Who made Loyola-Virtual-Exchange?
    - _Group6 from COMP312/412 course.
 The list of contributors can be found on GitHub._

-* Are there indicators provided?
-   - _No.
-Possibly in the future._

 * How do I report a bug?
    - _On the project's Github page under the issues tab please submit a new issue ticket with a descriptive but brief subject line.
 In the main body please provide adequate information for contributors to solve the issue._